Cypress, Texas: Healthcare

 There are two major hospitals in the Cypress area: HCA Houston Healthcare North Cypress (formerly North Cypress Medical Center), and Memorial Hermann Cypress Hospital.

 Construction of Houston Methodist Cypress Hospital is currently under way on the former Texas Instruments/Compaq/Hewlett-Packard, Sysco campus, scheduled to open first quarter of 2025.

 Government and infrastructure

 The area of Cypress is served by two professional fire departments, Cy-Fair Fire Department and Cypress Creek FD.

 It is also assisted by the city of Jersey Village in its fire suppression activities.

 The United States Postal Service operates the Cypress Post Office at 16635 Spring Cypress Road.

 Law enforcement for the Cypress area is provided by the Harris County Constable Precinct 4 and 5 and the Harris County Sheriff's Office.

 Economy

 In 2023, OpenDoor.com named Cypress (77433) as the #1 hottest Zip Code for home buyers in the United States.
 In 2010, Sysco announced that it purchased the former Hewlett-Packard call center along U.S. Highway 290 in Cypress and that it would establish a shared services facility for its distribution centers in North America.

+The National Football League's Houston Texans plan to move their headquarters and practice facility from NRG Stadium to Cypress in 2029.